 Data with interaction source experiment is processed first.
 The maximum k for Top-k Skyline Query is 21 since there are only 23 skyline objects as a result of Skyline Query.
 Protein included in the Top-21 Skyline Query were SNCA (Alpha-synuclein), PARK2 (parkin RBR E3 ubiquitin protein ligase), TRAF2 (TNF Receptor Associated Factor 2), FN1 (Fibronectin 1), HSPA8 (Heat Shock Protein Family A (Hsp70) Member 8), GPR37 (G-Protein Coupled Receptor 37), TRAPPC1 (Trafficking Protein Particle Complex Subunit 1), LRRFIP1 (LRR binding FLII interacting protein 1), TH (Tyrosine Hydroxylase), GLB1 (Galactosidase beta 1), CTSA (Cathepsin A), PTPRC (Protein Tyrosine Phosphatase Receptor Type C), GSR (Glutathione-Disulfide Reductase), TNF (Tumor Necrosis Factor), C4BPA (Complement Component 4 Binding Protein Alpha), PRNP (prion protein), TP53 (Tumor Protein 53), MAPK8 (Mitogen-Activated Protein Kinase 8), SOD1 (superoxide dismutase 1), HSP90AA1 (Heat Shock Protein 90 Alpha Family Class A Member 1) and GNAI2 (G Protein Subunit Alpha I2).
 The genes biologically and experimental relation to PD’s shown in Table 4 below.

 However, the Top-1 Skyline Query is SNCA since SNCA dominates most data.
 The result for Top-3 Skyline Query for experimental data can be seen in Table 5.
-SNCA is the significant protein because it dominates another protein the most (1217 proteins).
+SNCA is the important protein because it dominates another protein the most (1217 proteins).
 Meanwhile, the other protein dominates only vary from 0-14 proteins.

 Table 5 Result of Top-3 Skyline Query for experiment data.

 The next process used data interaction sources were experiment and prediction.
 Maximum k for Top-k Skyline Query for experiment+prediction data is 10 since there were only 10 skyline objects.
 The results were SNCA, TP53, KNG1 (Kininogen-1), PRDX5 (Peroxiredoxin-5), GTPBP4 (GTP Binding Protein 4), PABPC1 (Polyadenylate-binding protein 1), ANXA1 (Annexin A1), AKT1 (RAC-alpha serine/threonine-protein kinase), PARK2 and APP (Amyloid Beta Precursor Protein).
-Aside to SNCA, TP53, and PARK2 relations to Parkinson disease was shown in Table 6, in this table, we added further information of other genes that not mentioned in previous table.
+Aside to SNCA, TP53, and PARK2 relations to Parkinson disease was shown in Table 6.
+In this table, we added further information of other genes that not mentioned in previous table.

-Among 10 skyline objects the most significant protein is SNCA.
+Among 10 skyline objects the most important protein is SNCA.
 SNCA is the result of a Top-1 Skyline Query, it means that SNCA dominates another protein the most.
 Result for Top-3 Skyline Query with experiment+prediction data as the interaction source can be seen in Table 7.
 Based on Table 5, SNCA dominates 1663 another protein so that it becomes the most important skyline object based on Top-k Skyline Query.

 Table 7 Result of Top-3 Skyline Query for experiment+prediction data.

 The execution time for the Python program are 0.2532 seconds for experimental data and 0.1508 seconds for experiment+prediction interaction data.
-Since both of the data types return the same protein that is SNCA as the significant protein, there is only one candidate for significant protein.
+Since both of the data types return the same protein that is SNCA as the important protein, there is only one candidate for important protein.
 From among those proteins, at least five proteins were foundly related to the Parkinson disease (PD).
-One of the most significant proteins was Alpha synuclein.
+One of the most important proteins was Alpha synuclein.
 Biologically, alpha synuclein was responsible was located in presynaptic terminals and critical to regulate neurotransmiter release and vesicle trafficking.
 (Mata et al. 2010) in Alpha synuclein was known was commonly detected in Lewy bodies, which known as pathologic features of parkinson disease.
 (Siddiqui et al. 2016)